grommunio/grommunio-documentation/admin/installation.rst

 To do this with the appliance, set the fully qualified domain name (FQDN) in the interface settings (which will be mirrored to ``/etc/hosts``) and in the "Hostname/DNS" tab (the static hostname relates to ``/etc/hostname``).
-This way, any services of the appliance will be able to use the correct adressing based on the domain and host.
+This way, any services of the appliance will be able to use the correct addressing based on the domain and host.
 A correct hostname/DNS setup is mandatory, especially for multi-host setups.